-While the Foundation may consider professionally managed strategies that include one or more of the following, direct investment in the following investment or transaction types are prohibited:
+Prohibited investments include, but are not limited to the following While the Foundation may consider professionally managed strategies that include one or more of the following, direct investment in the following investment or transaction types are prohibited:

 - 1. Private Placements

 - 2. Venture-Capital Investments

 - 3. Derivative Investments (except as described above)

-Non traded REITs
+- 4.-Non traded REITs

-- 5. Short Selling (except within alternative investments)6.
-Margin Transactions
+Prohibited Transactions